syncfusion-content/windowsforms-docs/WindowsForms/Integertextbox/TextSettings.md

 ![](Overview_images/Overview_img450.png)

- _Note: The ResetRightToLeft() method can be used to reset the RightToLeft property to it's default value._
+N> The ResetRightToLeft() method can be used to reset the RightToLeft property to it's default value._

 ### OverflowIndicatorToolTipText

-Table 271 : Property Table

 <table>
 <tr>